 Dispatchers are available at the Tarrant County College Police Department telephone number 24 hours a day to answer your calls.
 In response to a call regarding a reported crime, Tarrant County College Police Department will take the required action, either dispatching an officer or asking the victim to report to Tarrant County College Police Department to file an incident report.
 Information gathered by the investigating officer will be compiled into a police report that is entered into the Department's records management system.
 In response to a reported emergency, Tarrant County College Police Department will respond and summon the appropriate resources to assist in the response to the incident.
+Tarrant County College Police Department reports are forwarded upon request to the directors of student conduct on each campus for review and referral for potential action, as appropriate.
 Tarrant County College Police Department investigators will investigate a report when it is deemed appropriate.
 If assistance is required from the local police agencies or the fire department, Tarrant County College Police Department will contact the appropriate unit.